iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.care 1 reviews"/>
 </p>

+> Poorest design.
+Does not "track" movement via gps, does not allow quick add (referencing gps) feature.
+Does not have "end at home".
+Thus know how long.. at one location or unable to determine greater than 20 mph driving.
+Becomes indicator leaving location.<br> :date: __2020-09-28 04:32:05__

 > Has me consistently at a location across town I'm never at.<br> :date: __2020-09-12 07:14:54__